civican/legisinfo/44-1/bills/S-15/bill_text.md

     a person who, under a permit issued by the Minister of the Environment under paragraph 10(1.2)(a) of the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act`, possesses an elephant or great ape that is kept in captivity in the best interests of the elephant's or great ape's welfare;

-    a person who, under a permit issued by that Minister under paragraph 10(1.2)(b) of that Act, possesses an elephant or great ape that is kept in captivity in connection with a scientific research program;
+    a person who, under a permit issued by that Minister under paragraph 10(1.2)(b) of that Act, possesses an elephant or great ape that is kept in captivity in connection with a scientific research program for conservation purposes;

     a person who, under a permit issued by that Minister under paragraph 10(1.2)(c) of that Act, possesses an elephant or great ape that is kept in captivity in connection with a conservation program;